 Today, continuing a fourfold mission of instruction, research, economic development and public service, NJIT is among the leading comprehensive technological universities in the nation.
-With more than 8,800 students, NJIT is the largest technological university in the New York metropolitan region.
-The university has state-of-the-art facilities with more than 2 Million square feet located on a 45-acre campus in Newark, and a solar observatory in Big Bear, California.
+With well over 8,000 students, NJIT is the largest technological university in the New York metropolitan region.
+The university has state-of-the-art facilities with more than 2 million square feet located on a 45-acre campus in Newark, and a solar observatory in Big Bear, California.
 With robust extension and distance education programs, NJIT's degree and non-degree programs are available throughout the state and world.